📊 New Construction vs. Existing Homes in Hampton Roads—Which Is the Smarter Buy in 2025?

 But is it the same in Hampton Roads?
 Let's take a look!

-Hampton Roads New Construction Market Update – 2025 Trends and Insights
+🏗️ Hampton Roads New Construction Market Update: 2025 Trends & Takeaways

-One of the most pressing challenges facing new construction in Hampton Roads is the rising cost of land, materials, and government regulation.
-Nationwide, regulatory costs account for nearly 28% of the total price of a new home.
-For Hampton Roads, that means roughly $134,900 of a new home’s cost delivers no tangible benefit to the buyer—posing a major affordability hurdle.
+One of the biggest hurdles?
+Rising costs tied to land, materials, and government regulation.
+Nationally, regulatory expenses account for nearly 28% of a new home’s price.
+In Hampton Roads, that means roughly $134,900 of the total cost delivers no direct benefit to the buyer—a major affordability concern.

 Attached homes (such as townhomes), primarily built by Ryan Homes and other major developers, averaged 1,765 square feet, with a price of approximately $187 per square foot.